SGLT2 inhibitor: Structure-activity relationship

 In the development of gliflozins, the distal ring contains a thiophene ring instead of an aromatic ring.
 However, the final chemical structures of the marketed gliflozins do not contain this thiophene ring.

 Research

 SGLT2 inhibitors increase circulating ketone body concentrations.
 The cardioprotective effects of SGLT2 inhibitors have been attributed to the elevated ketone levels.

 Gliflozins have been posited to exhibit protective effects on the heart, liver, kidneys, anti‐hyperlipidemic, anti‐atherosclerotic, anti‐obesity, anti‐neoplastic effects in in vitro, pre‐clinical, and clinical studies.
-Pleiotropic effects of this class have been attributed to a variety of its pharmacodynamic actions such as natriuresis, hemoconcentration, deactivation of renin-angiotensin-aldosterone system, ketone body formation, alterations in energy homeostasis, glycosuria, lipolysis, anti‐inflammatory, and antioxidative actions.
+Pleiotropic effects of this class have been attributed to a variety of its pharmacodynamic actions such as natriuresis, hemoconcentration, deactivation of renin–angiotensin–aldosterone system, ketone body formation, alterations in energy homeostasis, glycosuria, lipolysis, anti‐inflammatory, and antioxidative actions.

 SGLT2 inhibitors have shown beneficial effects on liver function in clinical trials on individuals with NAFLD and type 2 diabetes, and also on those without type 2 diabetes.

 SGLT2 inhibitors also modified the adverse effects of ozone in heart failure, indicating a potential cardioprotective role.

+SGLT2 inhibitors have anti-inflammatory and immunomodulatory effects through pathways such as NF-κB, AMPK/mTOR, and JAK/STAT.